 But Riverside also offers unparalleled audio and video quality, with uncompressed video up to 4K resolution that’s recorded locally to each participant’s device—which means your final product doesn’t depend on your internet quality.

-And when you’re done recording, you’ll save hours of editing time with our Magic Editor.
-Easily upload your logo, change the video background, choose a layout, and export in a few clicks.
+And when you’re done recording, you’ll save hours of editing time with our Text-based Editor.
+We use Ai transcriptions so you can edit your videos as easily as editing a text-document.
+Plus, there's automated tools brand your videos with your logo, change the video background, choose a layout, and export in a few clicks.

 Pricing: Free plan provides unlimited recording and editing.
-Paid plans start at $15/month for up to 4K video quality, live streaming and screen sharing, watermark-free content, and more.
+Paid plans start at $15/month for up to 4K video quality, live streaming and screen recording, watermark-free content, and more.

 Key features: